StacyKioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Tast 5-local_variables : set : The script lists all local variables and environment variables, and functions.

 Task 6-create_local_variable : BEST="School" : The script creates a new local variable

+Task 7-create_global_variable : export BEST="School" : The script creates a new global variable